Best breakfast restaurant in Oakland? That’s a personal question.

 This post is meant to start a fight that needed to happen long ago.
 What’s the best place for breakfast in Oakland, California?
-Everyone has their favorites, but for this blogger, who’s lived in Oakland since 1974, there are just a few places that get it right.
+Everyone has their favorites, and for reasons as different as the people who give them.
+But for this blogger, who’s lived in Oakland since 1974, there are just a few places that get it right.

 The one place that’s centrally located and with great food and service is Lakeshore’s Cafe at 3257 Lakeshore Avenue in Oakland.
 I’ve eaten here so much that I was the “Mayor of Lakeshore’s Cafe” according to Foresquare, for some time.
 And while I’ve not been around as much to hold on to my title, I still go back there whenever I have the chance.
 And there’s one dish I order far more than most: the Lakeshore’s Omlette in the YouTube video from Zennie62.